sbasegmez/IC17RestDemo/README.md

   - Access Token (valid for an hour) is what we need to access Box API for further requests
   - Refresh Token (valid for 60 days) is used to get a new access token when the old one expires.
   - Saved tokens are not encrypted and they provide access to everything on the Box.
 Protect these tokens.
 - After refreshing the Box demo page, we can navigate in the Box folders.
-When we navigate user's Box files, we will add the access token to every requests we sent to Box API.
+When we navigate user's Box files, our RESTful consumer method will add the access token to every requests we sent to Box API.
 If access token is expired, it will be renewed automatically by the refresh token.

 #### Under the hood